larssnip/microRMS/README.md

 Very similar fragments (identity above the threshold set by the `identity` argument to `RMSobject`) will belong to the same cluster.
 Closely related genome will typically share several fragments.
 The `Cluster.tbl` indicate how many genomes contain each fragment (`N.genomes`), and also which genomes (`Members`).
 Note this table has a `Header` and a `Sequence` column, making it possible to write this to a fasta file using `writeFasta()`.

-The `Cpn.mat` is the copy number matrix.
+The `rms.obj$Cpn.mat` is the copy number matrix.
 This is a central data structure of the RMS method.
 It has one row for each fragment cluster, and one column for each genome.
 Here are the first few rows and columns:

 ``` r
 print(rms.obj$Cpn.mat[1:10,1:4])